Purdue-CS193/homework-0-KatelynMacDonald/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+### Favorite things about CS193
+- The teachers (Of course)
+- The knowledge we are going to learn about GitHub

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for